Meet Ariana: Lightspeed Safety Specialist

 Hi, Ariana!
 Thank you for making time to meet with us.
 Introduce yourself, tell us about your background, and what your hobbies are.

 Hi!
-I’m Ariana Marks.
+I’m Ariana Marks, a Lightspeed Safety Specialist.
 My career background has always revolved around kids.
 When I started working in high school, I was a YMCA summer camp counselor.
 I did that every summer until my college graduation.
 Then, I became a program director of an after-school program.
 I earned my psychology degree and decided I wanted to be a teacher.
 I was a 10th grade world history teacher for three years and a head girls basketball coach.

-I currently live in Austin Texas — born and raised.
+I currently live in Austin, Texas — born and raised.
 I love to explore the city and be out in the elements, so my hobbies revolve around that.
-I love hiking and being outdoors, but another passion of mine is mental health and psychology, so I spent a lot of time reading and learning.
+I love hiking and being outdoors, but another passion of mine is mental health and psychology, so I spend a lot of time reading and learning.

 The way that Lightspeed Alert works to save lives can be described in one word: response.
 The impact that we make as human reviewers is unmatched by other alert systems.
 The alert gets assigned to a Safety Specialist, we investigate the alert, the search history and intent, previous alerts, and make the decision on how to escalate the alert.

 Lightspeed Alert enhances safety, enhances protection, and provides data.
 Lightspeed Alert provides districts and schools with data that helps them prevent future alerts.
-They can see how many, and the type of, alerts a kid has, their search history.
-They can also see what age group has the most alerts than this age group.
+They can see how many, and the type of, alerts a kid has, and their search history.
+They can also see what age group has the most alerts.
 We can directly impact the safety of children with the alert system.

 The most common alert I see is for self-harm in the middle-school and high-school age group.
 I’m seeing a lot of kids talk about suicide or looking up ways to commit suicide.